Baotang Wuzhu: Teachings

-Antinomianism
+Antiformalism

 According to Wendi Adamek, Wuzhu held that one should not be attached to traditional devotional rituals, including, among other things, bodhisattva vows, visualization techniques, and merit-making.
-Indeed, Wuzhu's Baotang School was criticized by Zongmi for its radical rejection of some of the more formal aspects of Buddhist practice, such as taking precepts, performing repentance rituals, reading sutras, and keeping buddha images.
+Wuzhu's Baotang School was criticized by Zongmi for its radical rejection of some of the more formal aspects of Buddhist practice, such as taking precepts, performing repentance rituals, reading sutras, and keeping buddha images.
 This stance is corroborated by the Jingzhong Chan figure, Hui-i Shen-ch'ing, whose criticism of the Baotang also noted their lack of ritual and imagery.
 Wuzhu rejected the traditional Buddhist practices of chanting and worship, preferring instead a practice of "sitting in idleness" (kongxian zuo).
 Antiformalism in Wuzhu's Baotang School extended to denial of customary etiquette as well, as demonstrated by their refusal to stand up to greet or welcome visitors, regardless of their status.
 (Note: Yuanwu Keqin recounts the following story of Nanyue Mingzan 南嶽明瓚, a disciple of the Northern School master Puji 普寂 (651–739).
 Mingzan, also known as Lanzan 懶贊 ("Lazy Zan"), similarly refused to stand for a messenger sent by the emperor:

 "Lanzan lived in seclusion in a stone cave on Mount Heng 衡 [i.e., Nanyue].
 Emperor Dezong 德宗 [r.
 779–805] heard his name and dispatched a messenger to summon him to the court.
 When the messenger reached the cave he announced the command of the Son of Heaven, then said, “Your Reverence should rise and acknowledge the Imperial Benevolence.”
 Zan, who at the time was poking a fire of cow-dung, pulled out a roasted root and began to eat.
 As it was wintertime, mucous was dripping down onto his chin, and he made no answer.
 The messenger laughed and said, “May I suggest that Your Reverence wipe the mucous away?”
 “Why should I go to that bother for a common man?”
 Zan replied.
 In the end he did not rise.
 The messenger returned and reported to the throne.
 Dezong was filled with admiration.")
 Wuzhu criticized Vinaya masters who maintained forms of decorum for every occasion, saying: